AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_user_attributes.md

 #### Response body

-If the returned HTTP status code is `200`, the request is successful, and the response body contains the following fields:
+If the returned HTTP status code is `200`, the request succeeds, and the response body contains the following fields:

 | Parameter | Type | Description |
 | :----- | :--- | :----------------------------------------------------- |